erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

         * mutual clock drift $\epsilon$,
             * The time difference between the time i think and the time the other think.
         * individual clock drift $k$,
-            * Individual clock drift is what my clock is reading at any point of time and how far off is it from real time.
+            * Individual clock drift is, what my clock is reading at any point of time, and how far off is it from real time.
         * the interprocess communication time $\mu$.
     * Let $\mu$ be the lower bound on IPC, to avoid anomalies when: $a_i\ \text{on}\ P_i \mapsto \textcolor{green}{a_b\ \text{on}\ P_j}$
         1. $C_i(t + \mu) - \textcolor{green}{C_j(t)} > 0$